multiversx/mx-exchange-sc/distribution/sc-proxy-dex/README.md

 ## Deployment

-The DEX Proxy contract can be deployed using `erdpy` and using the interraction snippets.
+The DEX Proxy contract can be deployed using `erdpy` and using the interaction snippets.

 The init parameters are: